 The plan lists 45 actions to be delivered between 2018 and 2022.
 The statewide Marine and Coastal Policy, including the Marine Spatial Planning Framework, and the statewide Marine and Coastal Strategy comprise key actions in the plan.

-The policy will also include a Marine Spatial Planning Framework which will guide long term planning and management of Victoria's marine environment in an integrated and coordinated way.
+The Policy includes a Marine Spatial Planning Framework (MSP Framework) which guides long term planning and management of Victoria's marine environment in an integrated and coordinated way.

 For any specific queries, please email Marine.CoastalPolicy@delwp.vic.gov.au